Right Arrow

 Include subcontractors early

 Subcontractors worry about increased scrutiny and potential penalties.
-Reframe AI monitoring as protection—timestamped evidence protects honest contractors from false claims while ensuring everyone plays by the same rules.
-Share how the technology helps document their good work and protects them from blame for others' mistakes.
+Reframe AI monitoring as protection—timestamped evidence protects honest contractors from false claims while ensuring all teams adhere to the same standards.
+Share how the technology helps document their good work and protects them from culpability for others' mistakes.

 Implementing AI monitoring in phases

-Successful AI implementation requires a strategic phased approach, starting with high-value problems tied to clear business outcomes.
+A strategic AI implementation requires a phased approach, starting with high-value problems tied to clear business outcomes.
 Rushing full deployment invites resistance and failure.

 Phase 1: Pilot program selection

 Choose one or two projects for initial deployment.
-As noted in an article by Autodesk, Miron Construction advises to "Keep your commitments short, pilot one to two projects, and go from there."
+Miron Construction advises to "Keep your commitments short, pilot one to two projects, and go from there" (Source: Autodesk).
 Select sites with:

-• Engaged project managers willing to champion the technology
+• Engaged leaders willing to champion the technology

 • Specific pain points AI can address (high theft areas, complex safety requirements)